ziming/laravel-scrapingbee/README.md

     ->get('https://www.scrapingbee.com')
 ```

-Look at the source code of `src/LaravelScrapingBee.php` for now for the other methods (link below).
-More proper Docs will be added later.
+Look at the source code of `src/LaravelScrapingBee.php` for the other methods (link below).
+More proper documentation will be added later.
+Methods that return `$this` are chainable.
+An example is the `blockAds()` method you saw above.

 [LaravelScrapingBee.php](https://github.com/ziming/laravel-scrapingbee/blob/main/src/LaravelScrapingBee.php)